shxuy/littleEndian/README.md

 ./nasm -f macho64 -o _temp.o littleEndian.s
 ld -e _main -o littleEndian _temp.o
 ```
-Or you can put the latest nasm, littleEndian.s and compile.sh in the same file, then execute compile.sh, like this
+Or you can put the latest nasm, littleEndian.s and compile.sh in a new created file, then execute compile.sh, like this
 ```bash
 ./compile.sh
 ```